 4% Rule (Now 4.7%)

 How does it work?
-The 4% rule is a popular retirement withdrawal strategy that involves withdrawing 4% of your total retirement savings during your first year of retirement.
+The 4% rule is a popular retirement withdrawal strategy.
+It involves withdrawing 4% of your total retirement savings during your first year of retirement.
 In subsequent years, you adjust the withdrawal amount for inflation, ensuring that your spending power remains consistent.
 The idea is that if you follow this plan, you should never run out of money in retirement.

-The 4% rule was developed based on historical market performance, with the expectation that investors who use it will spend 30 years in retirement.
+The 4% rule was developed based on historical market performance.
+It also carries the expectation that investors who use it will spend 30 years in retirement.
 Its creator has since updated the initial withdrawal rate to 4.7%.
 This is the amount you should be able to safely withdraw in your first year of retirement, with subsequent withdrawals adjusted for inflation.

 Who should use it?
 The 4.7% rule can work well for retirees who have a moderate risk tolerance and are comfortable maintaining a diversified investment portfolio.
 Again, it’s designed for people who plan to spend 30 years in retirement so if you have a shorter window (or a longer one because you retired early) it may not work as well.
 If you decide to apply the 4.7% rule, be prepared to adjust your spending during periods of extreme market volatility.